We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Single USB port may limit expansion

-The DMH-1770NEX is one of the best Pioneer head units available in 2025.
-It offers practical features with a modern design focus, perfect for those upgrading from a factory system without breaking the bank.
+The DMH-1770NEX ranks among the best Pioneer head units for 2025.
+It combines practical features with a clean, modern design—ideal for anyone upgrading from a basic factory setup without overspending.

-Even though it doesn't support wireless smartphone connections, the wired Apple CarPlay and Android Auto work flawlessly.
-Ideal for drivers who want consistent, no-fuss wired smartphone integration, this unit holds its own.
+While it doesn’t support wireless smartphone connections, the wired Apple CarPlay and Android Auto work reliably.
+It’s a solid pick for drivers who prefer a plug-in setup without the hassle of connection drops.

 2. Pioneer MVH-S322BT – Best Compact Receiver